nahomi/nahomi.github.io/research.md

 ## Other Projects

-- Foundations of Small-Sample Causal Inference (with Adam Glynn)
+- Foundations of Small-Sample Causal Inference (book project with Adam Glynn)

 - Political Party Organization and Women's Empowerment (with Noah Nathan)